arctic-gsu/kubernetes_workshop/README.md

 where node 1 is master and all other are worker nodes.

-## Pod Concepts:
+## Workflow of a Pod:

 <img width="851" alt="Screenshot 2024-03-21 at 5 09 18 AM" src="https://github.com/arctic-gsu/kubernetes_workshop/assets/33342277/706ca7ce-ca27-4e95-a3db-18c6a5985334">

-Pod is defined using json manifest
+- Pod is defined using json manifest <\br>
-Manifest file has decalred /desired state has container specs, networking specs and other additional infor basically kubectl applied the manifest and creates the pods API Server: kubectl send manifest to API server, API server validate manifests syntax and checks for any error Pod Scheduler: assigns pod to suitable worker node, scheduler takes account of resource, availability node affinity rule and scheduling constraints
+- Manifest file has decalred/desired state and has container specs, networking specs and other additional information
+- Basically kubectl applies the manifest and creates the pods
+- API Server: kubectl send manifest to API server, API server validate manifests syntax and checks for any error
+- Pod Scheduler: assigns pod to suitable worker node, scheduler takes account of resource, availability node affinity rule and scheduling constraints
-Container creation: assigned worker node recieves pods specification and initiates creating container insides the pod, it pulls the container images specified in the pod and starts the container
+- Container creation: assigned worker node recieves pods specification and initiates creating container insides the pod, it pulls the container images specified in the pod and starts the container
-Pod Status: pod goes through different status phases: pending, running, failed etc monitoring and logging: to track the status of the resources realted to the pod
+- Pod Status: pod goes through different status phases: pending, running, failed etc
+- monitoring and logging: to track the status of the resources realted to the pod

-Every pod in the kubernetes cluster gets a ip address and different services use different ports
+- Every pod in the kubernetes cluster gets a ip address
+- And different services use different ports

 Every pod can talk to another pod through this address
 ![Screenshot 2024-03-21 at 9 41 37 AM](https://github.com/arctic-gsu/kubernetes_workshop/assets/33342277/5f965654-0edb-4bac-8cd6-a3a264cf6405)